-Sean stayed in Northamptonshire for seven and a half years, after which he moved to Walmer Baptist Church in Kent and stayed there for seven and a half years studying amongst other topics Christian Psychology focussing on how the brain and spirituality operate together to enable us to have a successful and fulfilled life.
+Sean stayed in Northamptonshire for seven and a half years, after which he moved to Walmer Baptist Church in Kent and stayed there for seven and a half years studying for another diploma and a theological degree.
 During this time, as well as Minister to the church, Sean was a Chaplain for the British International Sailors Society (Now the Sailors Society), ministering and counselling to the crews of the ships coming into the Port of Dover, and the people staying at the local Seaman's Mission that Sean worked from when on Chaplaincy duties.
-He was also a volunteer member of the Walmer Lifeboat crew saving lives at sea and was involved in some dramatic rescues at sea.
+He was also a volunteer member of the Walmer Lifeboat crew saving lives at sea and was involved in some dramatic rescues.
 Less exciting, but equally important, he was a School Governor for several years supporting the local Primary School.

-Sean was specially trained to use the TRIM system (Trauma Risk Management) to assist and recognise service personnel returning from combat situations with potential PTSD (Post Traumatic Stress Disorder).
-After leaving Culdrose Sean became a fleet chaplain to RN ship's in Portsmouth and after specialised Sea Training, which included helping to organise disaster relief efforts, he travelled widely as a sea going Chaplain on numerous Naval ships; HMS Dauntless, HMS Lancaster, HMS Richmond and others, and sailed to places such as Antarctica, the Caribbean, Africa, Western and Eastern Europe and many other places where he had the opportunity to preach the Gospel of Jesus Christ.
+Sean was specially trained to use the TRIM system (Trauma Risk Management) to assist and recognize service personnel returning from combat situations with potential PTSD (Post Traumatic Stress Disorder).
+After leaving Culdrose Sean became a fleet chaplain to RN ship's in Portsmouth and after specialized Sea Training, which included helping to organize disaster relief efforts, he travelled widely as a sea going Chaplain on numerous Naval ships; HMS Dauntless, HMS Lancaster, HMS Richmond and others, and sailed to places such as Antarctica, the Caribbean, Africa, Western and Eastern Europe and many other places where he had the opportunity to preach the Gospel of Jesus Christ.

-The church has now purchased a commercial property on Halstead High Street, through which will run the Faith, Hope and Charity Project, where along with partnerships with others, Sean and the church can develop ministries that continue to change people's lives for now and eternity.
+in 2018 The church has now purchased a commercial property on Halstead High Street, and Sean oversees the team at the Rivers of life project where a team develop ministries that continue to change people's lives for now and eternity.
 In 2021 the church purchased another house in the town which is available for refugee families.
 The next stage of the adventure has begun.

 Email Sean at: firstname.lastname@example.org